anderskm/gputil/README.md

 ## Installation
 1. Download or clone repository to your computer
-2. Add folder to ~/.bashrc
+2. Add GPUstats folder to ~/.bashrc
   1. Open a new terminal (Press Ctrl+Alt+T)
   2. Open bashrc: